 Our international conference for banning dog meat consumption, titled ‘Dog Meat Free Korea 2017,’ was held in the National Assembly Library, Seoul on November 24th.

-Ban Dog Meat
+Category: Ban Dog Meat

 Our ongoing “Dog Meat Free Korea” campaign is supported by lots of people and organizations.
 Kevin Bright, American television producer, and the DoVE Project (Dogs of Violence Exposed), an American organization focused on ending the dog meat trade in Asia, are two of them.